Riverside Resort Hotel & Casino: History

 Don Laughlin bought the southern tip of Nevada in 1954 (informally called South Pointe).
 Laughlin operated the 101 Club in Las Vegas.
 He opened the Riverside Resort on August 2, 1966.
-It offered all-you-can-eat chicken dinners for 98 cents, twelve slot machines and two live gambling tables, and eight motel rooms, four of which were occupied by Don Laughlin's family.
+It offered all-you-can-eat chicken dinners for 98 cents, (Note: equivalent to $ in adjusted for inflation) twelve slot machines and two live gambling tables, and eight motel rooms, four of which were occupied by Don Laughlin's family.
 Laughlin wanted to call the community "Riverside" or "Casino" but the Post Office opted for Laughlin.

 In 1972, Don Laughlin expanded by building a west wing that added 48 rooms, and in 1975, a 52-room east wing was built.
 Construction of a 14-story hotel/casino tower in 1983 added 253 rooms and in 1986, a second fourteen-floor tower added 307 more rooms and an automotive museum.
 With free admission to the public, the Riverside's extensive collection is an offshoot of the famous Harrah's collection.
 The largest expansion came in 1994 with the addition of 792 more rooms in a 30-story hotel tower, which remains the tallest of the hotel towers in Laughlin.
 The expansion cost more than $70 million.
-A 34-lane bowling center, only one of two in Laughlin since the addition of a bowling center at the Laughlin River Lodge, was constructed in 1999.
+(Note: equivalent to $ in adjusted for inflation) A 34-lane bowling center, only one of two in Laughlin since the addition of a bowling center at the Laughlin River Lodge, was constructed in 1999.